HR Software Menu Icon

 Teams are being called upon to increase productivity and cut costs, yet HR is frequently excluded from company-wide digital transformation.
 It’s well-known that automation and digitalisation can boost efficiency and simplify workflows.
 But instead of letting tech lift the burden, HR professionals are distracted by busy work and outdated systems.

 The exclusion is tinged with irony.
 HR professionals are essential for making sure employees are engaged and on board with transformational change.
-But when it comes to digital transformation inside the department, HR is so often overlooked.
+But when it comes to digital transformation within the department, HR is all too often overlooked.

 The pandemic amplified the need for digital HR.
 Remote work, virtual onboarding, and employee wellbeing – all people-centric functions – demanded an overnight migration to the virtual world.
 As digitalisation persists across companies and industries, it’s time for HR departments to catch up.